-Janet led a programme of pan-Whitehall social justice policy to help improve recovery from addiction, reduce re-offending and prevent homelessness.
-As part of that role, Janet was a member of the Mayor's London Delivery Board on Homelessness.
+Prior to her current role Janet led a programme of pan-Whitehall social justice policy using employment pathways to help improve recovery from addiction, reduce re-offending and prevent homelessness.

 Heather is the Chair of An Inspirational Journey and Founder of The Women's Business Forum.
 An Inspirational Journey is the organisation that delivers The Women’s Business Forum.
 Focusing on “better balance, better business,” An Inspirational Journey works to positively influence and address the imbalance of talent that currently exists at the top of corporate UK and Europe.